MaksimGoryachev/python-project-50/README.md

 If you don't have Python installed, you can download and install it from [the official Python website](https://www.python.org/downloads/).

+1. Clone the repository to your computer `git clone https://github.com/MaksimGoryachev/python-project-50`
+2. Install the package `make setup`
 ---

 ## Usage example: